Our Team

 About Jillian

-I received my Master of Social Work from the University of Pennsylvania and Bachelor of Arts in Psychology from Guilford College.
+I received my MSW with a specialization in healthcare social work from the University of Pennsylvania and my BA in Psychology with minors in Spanish and Education from Guilford College.

 I received my MSW in Social Work from the University of Pennsylvania, my MA in Literature and Gender Studies from Villanova University, and my BA in English from the Pennsylvania State University.